Livestock kills despite herd protection: How is this possible?

 - Es Burebüebli mahn i nit

-- Are BAFU and hunting administrations still acting seriously?
+- Are BAFU and the hunting authorities still operating responsibly?

-- Federal Councillor Albert Rösti tramples on the people's will
+- Federal Councillor Albert Rösti tramples the will of the people

 - The consequences of controversial wolf management in Switzerland